Education Operational Delivery Committee

 2. in accordance with the discretion conferred by Section 124 (3) of the Local Government (Scotland) Act 1973:

-2.1 two teachers employed in educational establishments managed by the Council nominated by Teachers’ Consultative Forum, comprising one representative from primary and special needs, including nursery, and one representative from secondary; and
+2.1 two teachers employed in educational establishments managed by the Council nominated by the Teachers’ Consultative Forum, comprising one representative from primary and additional support needs, including nursery, and one representative from secondary; and

-2.2 two parent representatives, selected by Aberdeen City Parent Council Forum from within its own membership, comprising one representative from primary and special needs, including nursery, and one representative from secondary.
+2.2 two parent representatives, selected by the Aberdeen City Parent Council Forum from within its own membership, comprising one representative from primary and additional support needs, including nursery, and one representative from secondary.